 The process is simple enough to register online and save $25.
 Make sure you are filling out each section carefully.

 You need this information for everyone on the contract.

 2. Open an account with an internet and TV provider in Quebec

 You may be happy with your internet and TV provider, but each one is limited in the regions it is allowed to offer its services.
 When moving provinces, there is a chance that your current supplier simply cannot provide a connection at your new home, and so you will have to cancel that service as you leave, and then open a new one with a local provider.

 In Quebec, the most popular are Bell, Vidéotron and Cogeco.
 Although, you have many other choices.
-Here’s a list of alternative Internet and TV providers that could make you save big time!

 If one of those is your current provider, and you are happy to stay with them, then it is just a matter of informing them of your move date and the new address and they will take care of the rest for you.

 However, if you need a new provider, you will need to open an account with one of the providers above.
 It is easy enough, just visit the website for your chosen company and follow the instructions.
 Check out reviews and user experiences of each provider to find the right one for you.

 3. Secure a home and auto insurance with a Quebec accredited carrier

 While some provinces operate a public auto insurance plan, Quebec does not, instead using private companies to deliver home and auto insurance solutions.
 The first thing to do when moving to Quebec is to consult your existing supplier.
 You may be able to keep your current insurance provision and transfer it to your new home, however in some cases, such as public insurance schemes, the provider may not be able to offer insurance in Quebec.